canonical/launchpad-manual/docs/user/explanation/packaging/packaging.rst

 --------------------

-Sometimes you want to specify a specific revision of a branch to use, rather than the tip (or the HEAD symbolic reference in the case of git).
+Sometimes you want to specify a specific revision of a branch to use, rather than the HEAD symbolic reference.

 You can do this by including a revision specifier at the end of any branch line.
 For example:

 ::

-   merge packaging lp:~bzr/bzr/packaging revno:2355
+   merge packaging lp:~bob/pyfoo ubuntu-branding revtime:2355

 Similarly for the main branch:

 ::

-   lp:bzr revno:1234
+   lp:germinate revtime:1234

-Bazaar allows you to tag a certain revision with an easily memorable name.
+Git allows you to tag a certain revision with an easily memorable name.
 You can request a specific tagged revision like this:

 ::

-   lp:bzr tag:2.0
+   lp:germinate tag:2.0

 Here, the recipe would use the revision that has the tag "2.0".

-For git, a revision specifier may be anything that you could pass to ``git rev-parse`` in a clone of the given repository.
+A revision specifier may be anything that you could pass to ``git rev-parse`` in a clone of the given repository.

 Version numbers and substitution variables
 ------------------------------------------